-John Mueller, Austin: [John is closed, not sure when he will be back open.]
+John Mueller, Austin: [John is now cooking for Black Box BBQ in Georgetown.]
 At this trailer when the brisket is good it is really good, but often it is not as tender as the brisket up in the exceptional category.
 The brisket is, however, always very flavorful and the heavy pepper-based bark is adored by many and disdained by others because of its thickness — which is merely a matter of personal taste.
 The pork ribs are always very satisfying and the beef ribs stack up against any in town.
 You definitely should come here to see what all the talk is about.
 If you don’t see John it probably is because he is poking around the pit or the wood stack or maybe he had to go pick up something across town.
-One other thing, don’t get in line before John is ready for you to do so or you will get more than a scowl from him. http://johnmuellermeatco.com/home/
+One other thing, don’t get in line before John is ready for you to do so or you will get more than a scowl from him.

 Kent Black’s, San Marcos: The brisket at this restaurant has a really nice pepper bark and the meat has a flavorful smokey tint and is very tender.
 They could do a little better with rendering out the fat, but this is some really good brisket.
 The spare ribs can be a little greasy at times and could be a little less sturdy, but they do have really good flavor.
 The baby backs are AOK.
 If you had to pick between what they have to offer, you probably would be better off by ordering the baby backs and the brisket.
 As an added bonus, they have a nice outdoor seating area and the train comes by periodically for your entertainment. http://kentblacksbbq.com/

 Cooper’s, Llano: Solid old school Central Texas brisket and ribs is what they serve at this restaurant, but keep in mind that the big chop is pretty dry.
 They still are making some of the best old style barbecue in the region if you are looking for brisket that does not have a thick bark or for ribs that are prepared in more of a savory style than at some of the newer barbecue joints.
 Some folks will not include this place on their list of favorites because they use direct coal heat rather than an indirect method of smoking the meat, but the end product is still pretty darn good.
 One thing folks like about this place is you get to pick out the exact piece of meat you want from the warming pit.
-Here is a tip, no matter how much brisket you order have them serve it to you in one slice and don’t you dare let them cut it up with the electric knife they are so fond of.
-That will help keep the meat from drying out and you will be able to remove the excess fat from the brisket. http://www.coopersbbq.com/
+Here is a tip, no matter how much brisket you order don’t you dare let them cut it up with the electric knife they like so much.
+That will help keep the meat from drying out and you will be able to remove the excess fat from the brisket.
+If you like black pepper bark on ribs you are going to love the ones they have here. http://www.coopersbbq.com/

 Cooper’s, New Braunfels: This restaurant will remind you of the one in Llano.
 It has pretty solid brisket, but it can be a little too sturdy and fatty at times.
 The brisket does, however, have a tasty bark and the meat is very flavorful.
 The ribs are the old school savory style and they are a tad firm but they are rich with flavor.
 Same as in Llano, don’t let them cut up the brisket with their electric knife or you won’t be able to avoid the fat that has not been rendered from the brisket. http://coopersbbqnewbraunfels.com/